The Texas A&M School of Architecture is a hub of critical research in fields that impact the built, natural and virtual environments.

 Researchers also engage in projects with colleagues in different fields at Texas A&M or institutions around the world.
 Such multidisciplinary collaborations provide innovative approaches and solutions to pressing contemporary issues.

-The College’s Research Centers
+The School’s Research Centers

 - CRS Center for Leadership and Management in the Design & Construction Industry